Marine Hospital Service

-The Marine Hospital Service was an organization of Marine Hospitals dedicated to the care of ill and disabled seamen in the United States Merchant Marine, the U.S. Coast Guard and other federal beneficiaries.
+The Marine Hospital Service was an organization of Marine Hospitals dedicated to the care of ill and disabled sailors in the United States Merchant Marines, the U.S. Coast Guard and other federal beneficiaries.
 The Marine Hospital Service evolved into the U.S. Public Health Service.

 It was the point of origin for several components of the current Public Health Service, including the Public Health Service Commissioned Corps, the National Institutes of Health, and multiple programs now incorporated into the Health Resources and Services Administration.